racharyy/Granger_Causality/Boyu/README.md

 # Code

-`exp_lambda_analysis.py` contains all the analysis with fitting the search time interval with expoential distributions.
+1. `exp_lambda_analysis.py` contains all the analysis with fitting the search time interval with expoential distributions.
 It also includes extracting the lambda feature vectors for each user.
+Scaling options are provided in the method `extract_lambda_feature_with_ID`, and we normally use hour (3600 times) as the scaling factor.
+Default setting is in minutes.

-`plot_time_interval.py` contains codes to analysis and visualize the raw search time interval.
+2. `plot_time_interval.py` contains codes to analysis and visualize the raw search time interval.

-`data_loader.py` contains the loader that parses frequency vectors for each user.
+3. `data_loader.py` contains the loader that parses frequency vectors for each user.
 There are two parsing methods: `parse()` and `parse_by_month()`, please check the code comments for details.

+4. `simple_mlp.py` contains a small two-layer MLP.
+It is able to find a meaningful hidden representation for the Lambda features in another dimension (like an automatic kernel projection).
+I was inspired by the pretraining process standard among NLP tasks.
+By setting hidden sizes to around 100 to 200, I obtained clusters showing a great pattern of separation vidsualized by tSNE.

+Notice that the MLP is only used as a pretraining method.
+In order to utilize the full capacity of it, we did not use as an end-to-end classifier.
+Instead, we train it by batch GD over the whole dataset and take the hidden layer as high dimensional representation.

 # Data